 South Crofty Mine Underground 9.12 – Another image of the same miner.
 Sadly I do not have his name.

 The disadvantages of the technique were that it was incapable of flexibility – patterns from ring to ring were only able to vary by around 20cm.
 So if a lode was rolling or flexing, the pattern could not follow the lode exactly like a shrink stopper could, meaning invariably that some waste was taken while some ore was left behind.
 This meant ore dilution had to be taken into account.

 South Crofty Mine Underground 9.13 – This and the following images on this page show South Crofty Miners Paul Curtis (R), Nigel Mitchell (L).
 They were preparing a long hole drilling machine for use.

 Also the blasting of large rings in unsupported stopes often shook the stope walls so badly that they could partially collapse – leading to further dilution.
 After some significant dilution events, a process of bolting the the stope walls prior to firing was introduced.
 However this added significant cash and time costs and had varying success.

 South Crofty Mine Underground 9.14 – The control mechanism for the drill is closest to the camera.
 These machines were monsters and had to be secured firmly in position.

 Longhole stoping was by far the most common mining method at South Crofty in the 1990’s.
 This delivered a high tonnage on a daily basis.
 Also shrink stoping was employed on a number of lodes.
 This had the advantage of providing high quality, high-grade, dirt in smaller volumes.

-South Crofty Mine 9.22 – This looks like the drilling was on a sublevel, location is unknown.
-All the drill rods are lined up on the floor at his feet.
+Cornish Mine Images Underground 9.25 – This looks like the drilling was on a sublevel, the location is unknown.
+In the background just visible are the control pipes for another drill rig.

 South Crofty Mine Underground 10